Jens Stoltenberg: 2016

 Stoltenberg strongly condemned the 2016 Turkish coup d'état attempt and expressed full support for Recep Tayyip Erdoğan's government.
 He did not condemn the 2016–present purges in Turkey.
 In November 2016, Stoltenberg admitted that some "Turkish officers working in NATO command structures... have requested asylum in the countries where they are working."

 In June 2016, Stoltenberg said it was essential to step up cooperation with Israel, since Israel had been an active alliance partner for 20 years.
 In June 2018, Stoltenberg told Der Spiegel that NATO would not help Israel in the case of an attack by the Islamic Republic of Iran.

 In 2016, Stoltenberg stated that the NATO strongly supported "the UN-led political process to find a solution" to the dispute over the northern part of Cyprus, which has been under illegal occupation since the Turkish invasion of 1974.

 The presidency of Donald Trump was a major challenge to NATO during Stoltenberg's time as secretary general.
-Donald Trump threatened to withdraw from NATO and undermine the alliance.
+Trump threatened to withdraw from NATO and undermine the alliance.
 A 2021 study argued that Stoltenberg played a key role in preventing Trump from undermining NATO.
 Stoltenberg helped to change Trump's stance on burden-sharing, as well as maintain a robust deterrence policy toward Russia.